lucasjellema/fontys-fall2022-microservices-messaging-kafka-dapr/lab7-java-and-dapr/readme.md

 mvn clean install
 ```

 This will build the Java application.
-Because quite a few dependencies need to be downloaded, this step will take a few minutes - but only the first time.
+Because quite a few dependencies need to be downloaded, this step will take a few minutes - but only this first time.

 When the build success is reported in the console, a jar file will have been produced in the *target*  directory.
 It is this file that contains the Java application that consumes from the Kafka topic, supported by the Dapr Sidecar and the Dapr Java SDK to talk to the sidecar.